 IN THE EVENT OF PROLONGED ABSENCE

-In the event that a participant is personally impacted by illness or needs to care for an immediate family member who is ill, the participant should speak with their Assistant Director about temporary and extended leave of absence options.
+In the event that a participant is personally impacted by illness or needs to care for an immediate family member who is ill, the participant should speak with their Site Director about temporary and extended leave of absence options.
 Other reasons for requesting a leave of absence include, but are not limited to, birth or adoption of a child, mental or physical health concerns, or bereavement.
 (See Leaves of Absence for more information.)